darrenjw/fp-ssc-course/Setup.md

 The easiest way to install all necessary Scala tools on your system is by using a tool called Coursier.
 See the [getting started](https://docs.scala-lang.org/getting-started/) instructions on the [Scala](https://www.scala-lang.org/) website for how to install this.
 Once you have Coursier installed, doing `cs setup` should install everything else that you need, including [sbt](https://www.scala-sbt.org/), which is the main tool we will be relying on for this course.

-Scala editing modes are available for most programmer code editing tools.
-If you want a full-featured IDE, then [IntelliJ](https://www.jetbrains.com/idea/download/) is typically recommended.
+Scala editing modes are available for most programmer code editing tools (including Emacs and Vim).
+If you want a full-featured IDE, then [IntelliJ Idea](https://www.jetbrains.com/idea/) is typically recommended.
 The free community edition is fine.
 Be sure to install the Scala plugin for IntelliJ during the installation process.

 ### Haskell